School of Education

 Domain 2: Content and Pedagogical Expertise

-2.2 Candidates utilize a variety of content appropriate instructional strategies which include communicating effective and descriptive feedback to maximize learning for all students.
+2.2 Candidates utilize a variety of content appropriate instructional strategies that maXimize learning for all students.

 Domain 3: Assessment and Analytical Expertise